 Then comes harvesting, which has to be sustainable and energy efficient for algae to be considered an attractive food alternative. iWi uses a Zobi Harvester, a device recently developed under a grant from the Department of Energy.
 Touted as a breakthrough for the algae industry, this filtration-based system extracts algae from the water using low energy and no chemicals.
 The crystal clear water coming out the other end is then put back in the pond.
 “That's what significantly reduces our water footprint,” White says.

 Harvesting comes in precise cycles so to not disturb the micro-ecosystem of the algae and halt their growth.
 Every time the density of the algae reaches a certain point, about 25 percent of the pond water is run through filtration to extract the algae.
 The remaining algae continue to replicate in the diluted water and the cycle repeats — it’s just like what you do with sourdough starter.

 iWi then processes the algae to extract oil, which has high levels of omega-3 and is sold as supplements.
 What's left is proteins and carbohydrates, which the team is working on bringing to the market as protein products.
 “We're trying to make it as flavorless as possible,” White says.
 So far the extracted protein is good enough that White herself can’t detect it in foods, but the product still needs to clear the high bar of supertasters.

-With the , White and other algae farmers hope that federal grants will fuel progress in algae technology and elevate algae to a mainstream crop.
+With the inclusion of algae in the farm bill, White and other algae farmers hope that federal grants will fuel progress in algae technology and elevate algae to a mainstream crop.
 It may take a few years, but the tiny green cells seem finally on a steady track towards the top of the food chain.